The Starvation Games, Chapter 2

 On the other hand, I was also pretty ashamed to be seen in it, since it’s not flashy at all.
 It’s so annoying that Chuck’s kind of poor, even though he’s the HP.
 Apparently that doesn’t mean much in a poor district like Spoons, though.
 That’s why Chuck’s always over in the Hubcap.
 That’s the black market, and it’s where DB and his buff son, I mean Gaylob, trade fish and small mammals that they shoot in the eye with arrows, like squirrels.

 For a brief moment, my brow furrowed in concentration.
 I felt like I should be remembering something, but I couldn’t think what.
-Since thinking wouldn’t gain me anything but wrinkles right now, I tried not to, and instead concentrated on looking my best while I drove into school.
+Since thinking wouldn’t gain me anything but wrinkles right now, I tried not to, and instead concentrated on looking my best while I arrived at school.

 As soon as I got out of the truck, a blond boy came up to me.
 There was a pile of boys lying prone and bloody on the ground surrounding my truck, and the blond boy stepped all over them to reach me.
 I realized that some time between parking my truck and opening the door, they must have beaten each other to a bloody pulp then collapsed from exhaustion.